hyperledger/besu-docs/docs/HowTo/Troubleshoot/Java-Flight-Recording.md

     When recording, cleanly exiting Besu results in better data.
 If not possible to cleanly exit, the file may be missing some information not flushed to disk.

-Inspect the file is written to `/tmp/recording.jfr` with tools such as [Mission Control](https://docs.oracle.com/javacomponents/jmc-5-5/jmc-user-guide/intro.htm#JMCCI109).
+Inspect the file written to `/tmp/recording.jfr` with tools such as [Mission Control](https://docs.oracle.com/javacomponents/jmc-5-5/jmc-user-guide/intro.htm#JMCCI109).

 !!! important